abhinetics/Hacktoberfest-2021/README.md

 # HOW TO PULL REQUEST FOR HACKTOBERFEST?
--You can fork or you can add directly
+- You can fork or you can add directly
 - Click Add file (It will be on top)
 - Click create new file
 - Add the name of the file and write down your code